Carolus Clusius

 OSGF

 Carolus Clusius (1526-1609) was born on this day in 1526 in the city of Arras, present-day France.
 The year 1526 was a significant time for many reasons, Clusius’s birth year being just one.
-At this time Europe was entering a period sometimes dubbed as the ‘Botanical Revolution’.
-The period reached its height around the 16th century and faded out at the turn of the 18th century.
-During this scientific renaissance more and more interest was being given to the discipline of natural history, and in particular botany.
+At this time Europe was entering a period sometimes dubbed as the ‘Botanical Revolution’ which reached its height around the 16th century and faded out at the turn of the 18th century.
+During this scientific renaissance interest was being given to the discipline of natural history, and in particular botany.
 Influenced first by the Greek and Roman thinkers like Theophrastus and Pliny the Elder, this period saw a surge of botanists whose focus was on categorizing plants with deeper, more detailed descriptions.

-Roaming interests and studies led Clusius first to the Collegium Trilingue in Louvain where he built a foundation on studying foreign languages.
-Then he transitioned to the University in Wittenberg where he took classes in botany and medicine.
-His last stop on the university train was at the University of Montpellier, around 1551.
+Roaming interests led Clusius first to the Collegium Trilingue in Louvain where he built a foundation on studying foreign languages.
+He then transitioned to the University in Wittenberg where he took classes in botany and medicine.
+His last stop on the scholastic train was at the University of Montpellier, around 1551.
 It was here that he studied the lectures of Italian naturalist Guillaume Rondelet which cemented his interests in botany.
 He also assisted Rondelet in assembling a book on natural history.

 It should be noted that given tulips native range in both eastern Europe and central Asia, the earliest documentation of tulips supersedes Clusius’s description by several hundred years.
 In fact, it's believed that the earliest known recording happened between the late 11th century or early 12th century in ‘Umdat al-tabib (written as ‘Umda’s) which is attributed to being authored by agronomist Abu I-Jayr.